lisander-lopez/windows-portfolio/README.md

-## This Project is NOT completed yet! :) Please refer to issues to see when milestone of initial release will be met

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Windows Portfolio

 This is an open source project that allows anyone to create a beautiful portfolio based on Windows Desktop UI.